UMaine-NMD-211-Fall-2020/Lab2A-Object/README.md

 # Lab2A-Object
 By the end of this lab, you should know what objects are and be able to create your own objects.
 You should be able to scale them too.

+You specifically need to produce an image with
+- 3 or more objects placed in different places on the canvas
+- at least 2 objects scaled

 ## Useful REadings
 [Daniel Shiffman's tutorial on objects](https://processing.org/tutorials/objects/) for
 ## Lab Process
+Run through these steps to finish the lab.
+Remember to save frequently!
 ### Setup
 0. Open Processing
 1. Create a folder for lab 2A, `2A-*YOUR FIRST NAME*-*YOUR LAST NAME*`.